 THE FLEET OPERATORS DILEMMA - In 2021 the transport sector still depends almost entirely on fossil fuels, and is responsible for over 20% of the world’s CO2 emissions.
 Yet, one kg of hydrogen replaces 10 liters of diesel/petrol giving a driving range of up to 130 km.

 A Hydrogen Battery is a fuel cell and hydrogen storage system that works in combination to form an energy pack, to equal a conventional battery.
 A Universal battery cartridge is designed to service any suitable electrically propelled vehicle, including buses, cars, vans, and long haul trucks, based on standard sizes of cartridges or packs.
 This is an option for vehicle OEMs, by way of fuel-future-proofing new EVs.

-The system provides massive energy storage potential for mismatched solar and wind generated (renewable) electricity in remote regions, for use in cities in other regions.
+The system provides massive energy storage potential for mismatched solar and wind generated (renewable) electricity in remote regions, for use in smarter cities and rural locations.